-Technology Guidelines & Internet Policy: As technology is infused into the education of our students, it is important that there are guidelines, parameters and rules in order for them to use the equipment correctly.
+Technology Guidelines & Internet Policy: As technology is infused into the education of our students, it is important that there are guidelines, parameters, and rules in order for them to use the equipment correctly.
+All students will sign an acceptable use policy during new registration or returning registration.
 For more information regarding personal electronic devices, please refer to the following Interboro School Board Policies: